djmanri3/xperia-theme/README.md

 Xperia theme for Emby and Jellyfin

 ## How Install
->[!IMPORTANT]
->If you want background album cover with blur, you need apply [this mod](https://github.com/djmanri3/emby-jellyfin-theme-startlight/tree/main/jellyfin-mods/Player%20Background%20Blur)

 Access to **Dashboard**, open **general** settings and add on **Custom CSS code**:
 - Jellyfin